narengan/cis/getting-started.md

 ![Catalog](images/catalog-cis-tile.png)

 For the Early Access release, there is only one plan and it is free.
 Click the "Create" button to begin provisioning your account.
+Note that the Early Access program is limited to one instance per account.
+Once you create a resource instance and add a domain to it, you will not be allowed to add new resource instances for CIS.
+This restriction is enforced even if you delete a trial domain and attempt to add a domain again to the same resource instance.
+You will encounter an error if you attempt to do so.

 You'll see the first screen of the IBM CIS application, where you'll select the "Add Domain" button to begin.